nearform/nscale-docs/src/pages/docs/guides/offline-docs.md

 ## Contributing
 Got something to add?
 Like nscale, our docs and site are also open source.
-We have a great contribution guide specifically taliored to contributing to our site:
+We have a great contribution guide specifically tailored to contributing to our site:

 - [Contributing to nscale's docs](/docs/contributing/doc-contrib.html)